WALL-E (video game): Plot

+The video game closely follows the same plot as the film.
 In 2805, Earth is covered in garbage and abandoned, while people are evacuated by mega-corporation Buy N Large on giant star-liners.
-BnL has left behind WALL-E robot trash compactors to clean up the mess, but they all eventually stopped functioning, except one unit, who has gained sentience.
-One day, WALL-E discovers a plant in a refrigerator and comes across an unmanned spaceship that deploys an EVE probe to scan the planet for life, with little success.
+BnL has left behind WALL-E robot trash compactors to clean up the mess, but they all eventually stopped functioning, except one unit, which has gained sentience.
+One day, WALL-E discovers a plant in a refrigerator and comes across an uncrewed spaceship that deploys an EVE probe to scan the planet for life, with little success.
 WALL-E is infatuated with EVE, who is initially hostile after she almost shoots him, but immediately befriends him.
-As a sandstorm sweeps across the city, WALL-E and EVE make their way through the storm where they must defeat a malfunctioning WALL-A along the way.
-After reaching WALL-E's truck, he shows her many of his things along with the plant.
-She suddenly takes the plant and goes into standby mode, leaving WALL-E wondering why she shut down and he leaves her on the truck's roof.
+As a sandstorm sweeps across the city, WALL-E and EVE make their way through the storm, where they must defeat a malfunctioning WALL-A along the way.
+After reaching WALL-E's truck, he shows her many of his things, along with the plant.
+She suddenly takes the plant and goes into standby mode, leaving WALL-E wondering why she shut down, and he leaves her on the truck's roof.
 The ship then returns to collect EVE, and WALL-E races towards it and hitches a ride as it returns to its mothership, the starliner Axiom.

 While avoiding M-O, WALL-E follows the cart carrying EVE to Captain McCrea's headquarters.
-McCrea is excited by the discovery, as they can finally go home but is shocked to discover that the plant is gone.
+McCrea is excited by the discovery, as they can finally go home, but is shocked to discover that the plant is gone.
 He believes EVE is broken and orders AUTO to send her to a repair ward along with WALL-E for cleaning.